cubist38/classification_with_knowledge_distillation/README.md

 ## Description
 Author: Vuong Gia Huy

 The usage of knowledge distillation technique in classification problems.
-In this repo, i used the dataset of `EDWARD ZHANG` ([link](https://www.kaggle.com/datasets/sshikamaru/fruit-recognition)) on kaggle.
+In this repo, i used the dataset of `SAMUEL CORTINHAS` ([link](https://www.kaggle.com/datasets/samuelcortinhas/sports-balls-multiclass-image-classification)) on kaggle.
 I had balanced this dataset before i applied for training with knowledge distillation technique.

 ## Installation
 ```